 3. Tanto (short sword or knife).

-Since only representatives of the samurai class could carry a long sword, it was wakizashi and tanto that were the main weapons of merchants and artisans who used them for self-defense.
+Since only representatives of the samurai class could wear a long sword, it was the wakizashi and tanto that were the main weapons of merchants and artisans who used them for self-defense.

-Although to the US the tanto is just a stylish traditional knife, the Japanese have never seen it that way.
-A real tanto is a bladed weapon; moreover, it was forbidden to use it for any economic purposes.
-By the way, wearing a tanto is illegal in Japan and is punishable by a high fine.
-For residents of Japan who really want to carry a knife that looks like a tanto, American companies have come up with folding models with tanto-like blades.
-Their size does not fall under the definition of edged weapons in Japan.
+Although the tanto is just a stylish traditional knife for the people of the United States, the Japanese have never perceived it that way.
+A real tanto is a cold weapon, moreover, it was forbidden to use it for any economic purposes.
+By the way, wearing a tanto in Japan is illegal and punishable by a high fine.
+For Japanese people who really want to carry a tanto-like knife, American firms have come up with folding models with tanto-like blades.
+Their sizes do not fall under the definition of edged weapons in Japan.

 The appearance of tanto knives in Japan

-Besides the samurai, the tanto knife was the favorite weapon of the yakuza.
-Ninjas also loved to use it, since this knife was worn by various social groups population, and he did not arouse any suspicion.
-The sheath for the tanto was also richly decorated.
-All tanto blades made using traditional technology are the cultural heritage of the country.
+Apart from the samurai, the tanto knife was the weapon of choice for the yakuza.
+Ninjas also loved to use it, since this knife was worn by various social groups of the population, and it did not arouse any suspicion.
+The sheath for tanto was also richly decorated.
+All tanto blades made according to traditional technology are the cultural heritage of the country.

 The meaning of tanto for Japanese culture

-Although now at auction various countries You can find many tantos from the Second World War on sale; you should not try to get them into your collection.
-These knives were not produced using technology, using steel Low quality.
-The Japanese government systematically disposes of such blades, since they are low-quality consumer goods that have nothing in common with real short swords.
+Although you can now find many World War II tantos for sale at auctions in various countries, you should not strive to get them in your collection.
+These knives were not produced according to technology, using low quality steel.
+The Japanese government systematically disposes of such blades, as they are low-quality consumer goods that have nothing to do with real short swords.

-Most often, tanto blades are sharpened on one side, although blades with a regular double-sided sharpening have been found.
+Most often, tanto blades are sharpened on one side, although blades with the usual two-sided sharpening have been found.

-Since tanto knives are very popular among martial arts sections, the industry produces many plastic or rubber copies of these knives, which are used to practice knife fighting techniques with a real opponent.
-The traditional educational tanto is wooden dummies that were used back in the Middle Ages.
-For educational wooden weapons The material is selected very carefully, so they can last for years.
+Since tanto knives are very popular among martial arts sections, the industry produces many plastic or rubber copies of these knives, which are used to practice knife fighting with a real opponent.
+The traditional training tanto is wooden dummies, which were used in the Middle Ages.
+For training wooden weapons, the material is very carefully selected, so they are able to serve for years.

-Often you come across combat specimens of tanto, designed to pierce armor.
+Often come across combat instances of tanto, designed to pierce armor.
 They are distinguished by a thick and faceted blade.
-Tantos without a protective guard were called aikutti, and small tantos called kaiken were used by women for self-defense.
+Tantos without a protective guard were called aikutti, and small tantoids called kaiken were used by women for self-defense.

 Different varieties of Japanese tanto knives

-Although it is believed that tanto knives are divided into only two categories (Japanese and American tanto), there are several varieties of the traditional Japanese tanto knife:
+Although it is believed that tanto knives fall into just two categories (Japanese and American tanto), there are several varieties of the traditional Japanese tanto knife:

-1. The Aikutti knife differs from the usual tanto in the absence of a guard.
+1. The aikutti knife differs from the usual tanto in the absence of a guard.
 These knives were of various sizes, although short blades were most often used.
-In battle, knives of this type were used to finish off the enemy, since the code of honor of a warrior prohibited killing a lying enemy with a sword.
-Since aikutti (unlike tanto) was not considered a sword, finishing off with it was not prohibited;
+In battle, knives of this type were used to finish off the enemy, since the warrior's code of honor forbade killing a lying enemy with a sword.
+Since aikutti (unlike tanto) was not considered a sword, they were not forbidden to finish off;

 2. The kubikiri knife has a more curved blade.
-A knife of this type may not have a blade tip and was intended to cut off the enemy’s heads.
-According to one version, knives of this type were worn by samurai servants who collected unique trophies for their master.
-Since this knife does not have a blade tip, it was used only for specific tasks.
-Some believe that this knife was used for chopping wood or for gardening.
+A knife of this type could not have a blade edge and was intended to cut off the heads of the enemy.
+According to one version, knives of this type were worn by the servants of the samurai, who collected the original trophies of their master.
+Since this knife is devoid of a blade edge, it was used only for specific tasks.
+Some believe that this knife was used for chopping firewood or for gardening.
 It is noteworthy that knives of this type were made by Japanese blacksmiths at a time when traditional swords were practically not ordered.
-It is possible that this is how Japanese gunsmiths made utility knives based on military knives;
+It is possible that this is how Japanese gunsmiths made household knives based on combat specimens;

-3. The tanto fan was a type of concealed bladed weapon and, along with the battle fan, was quite popular Japanese weapons.
+3. The tanto fan was a type of concealed carry cold weapon and, along with the battle fan, was a fairly popular Japanese weapon.
 Most often, low-quality steel was used for these knives, although professional assassins and ninjas made their tanto fans from high-quality steel, since the life of their owner often depended on the quality of the weapon.
-In addition to professional spies, such knives were used by women, retired military personnel, monks and other people who needed concealed weapons to protect their lives.
-At the end of the 19th century, the tanto fan was sold as a souvenir for tourists.
-Naturally, the souvenir weapon was completely unsuitable for self-defense due to the low quality of the materials used;
+In addition to professional spies, women, retired military men, monks and other people who needed concealed weapons to protect their lives used such knives.
+In the late 19th century, the tanto fan was sold as a souvenir for tourists.
+Naturally, souvenir weapons were completely unsuitable for self-defense due to the low quality of the materials used;

 4. Tanto-ken is one of the oldest tanto-shaped knives.
-The first knives of this type appeared in the 7th century.
-The tanto-ken has a double-edged dagger-type blade.
+The first knives of this kind appeared in the 7th century.
+Tanto-ken has a double-edged dagger-type blade.
 This is a ritual knife that is used in Buddhist ceremonies.
-Since blades of this type are real works of blacksmithing, they came to monasteries as gifts;
+Since blades of this type are real works of blacksmithing, they ended up in monasteries as gifts;

-5. The real military weapon is the yari tanto.
+5. The real military weapon is the yari-tanto.
 This blade was used to pierce armor.
 The blade of this knife almost completely copied the blade of the yari spear.
-There were examples with a hollow handle that could be put on a shaft and used as a spear.
-Like any military weapon, some Yari-tanto blades had rich inlay.
-Some examples of these weapons were used as off-hand weapons;
+There were samples with a hollow handle that could be put on a shaft and used as a spear.
+Like any military weapon, some yari-tanto blades had rich inlays.
+Some samples of these weapons were used as weapons for the second hand;

-6. Tanto pistols, although they were quite interesting samples weapons were quite rare.
-After the Portuguese introduced matchlocks to Japan in the 16th century, firearms within a fairly short time it gained enormous popularity, although real samurai treated it with contempt.
+6. Tanto pistols, although they were quite interesting weapons, were quite rare.
+After the Portuguese brought matchlock guns to Japan in the 16th century, firearms gained immense popularity within a fairly short time, although real samurai treated them with contempt.
 Tanto pistols appeared in the 17th and 18th centuries and gained popularity not only as a weapon of self-defense, but also as a thing that emphasized the status of its owner.
-In appearance it was an ordinary tanto knife, but when removed from its sheath, it turned out to be a single-shot pistol.
-Although the quality of execution often left much to be desired, such a concealed firearm in the world of swords was a significant advantage in the event of a dangerous situation;
+It looked like an ordinary tanto knife, but when taken out of its sheath, it turned out to be a single-shot pistol.
+Although the workmanship often left much to be desired, such a concealed firearm in the world of swords was a significant advantage in the event of a dangerous situation;

-7. Another weapon intended exclusively for war was the hasiwari knife.
-This weapon intended to capture the enemy's blade with a hook.
-The Hashiwari blade was strong enough to pierce helmets and armor.
+7. Another weapon designed exclusively for warfare was the hasiwari knife.
+This weapon was designed to capture the opponent's blade with a hook.
+The hasiwari blade was strong enough to pierce helmets and armor.
 The length of the hasiwari blade varied from 30 to 40 centimeters, which was quite enough to deliver a fatal blow;

-8. One of the most unusual species tanto was tanto-saw.
+8. One of the most unusual types of tanto was the tanto saw.
 Many experts still cannot understand what it was intended for.
-Although if we remember that Japanese ninjas often penetrated homes by cutting holes in the walls, we can assume that the tanto saw is a specific tool for shadow warriors.
+Although if you remember that Japanese ninjas often penetrated dwellings, cutting holes in the walls, it can be assumed that the tanto saw is a specific tool for shadow warriors.

-In addition to traditional Japanese species tanto, there are many more tanto-like blades produced by various knife manufacturers.
+In addition to the traditional Japanese types of tanto, there are many more tanto-like blades produced by various knife manufacturers.
 Due to the great popularity of folding knives, many models with tanto-type blades have appeared.
 Their advantage over other types of blades is the high strength of the blade tip.

-There are many tanto-shaped knives on sale now.
-When purchasing such a product, you need to remember that most of the models sold have a blade in the shape of an American tanto, which even in appearance is very different from the classic Japanese tanto.
+There are many tanto-shaped knives on the market today.
+When buying such a product, you need to remember that most of the models sold have an American tanto-shaped blade, which even looks very different from the classic Japanese tanto.

-The differences between them are in form and purpose.
+Differences in them - in form and purpose.

 Traditional samurai set - tanto, wakizashi and katana